-- women under 50: 21 to 25 grams per day
+- Women under 50: 25 to 28 grams per day

-- men under 50: 30 to 38 grams per day
+- Men under 50: 31 to 34 grams per day

-It’s important to get the right amount fiber to keep your digestive system running smoothly.
-It also provides a lot of health benefits beyond digestion, such as help with weight loss and balancing gut bacteria.
+It’s important to get the right amount of fiber to keep your digestive system running smoothly.
+Fiber also provides a lot of health benefits beyond digestion, such as help with weight loss and with balancing gut bacteria.

 As a whole, fiber delivers a lot of health benefits:

 - reduces cholesterol and blood sugar levels

 - lowers risk of cardiovascular diseases such as stroke, heart disease, and more

 - may lower risk of colorectal and breast cancer

 In general, “dietary fiber” is an umbrella term for the parts of plants and other foods that your body can’t digest.
 Your body does not break down fiber.
 Instead, fiber passes through your system and eases symptoms such as constipation.